Application for 2015-2016 coming soon!

 What is the Match Corps?

-Match Corps members are high-achievers with a relentless work ethic.
-The Match Corps Program is highly selective, with a 6% hire rate.
-Match Corps members span a wide range of career interests, from medicine and law to education and policy.
-Nearly all Match Corps members who apply to graduate school are accepted.
+Match Corps members are high-achievers with a strong academic background, a relentless work ethic and a deep-seeded desire to make a tangible impact.
+Corps members span a wide range of career interests, from medicine and law to education and public policy.

-- Are interested in education and wish to pursue a year of service;
+- Are interested in urban education, have experience with youth, and wish to pursue a year of service.

-- Are interested in a career in education policy and want a one-year opportunity to experience life on the ground in urban schools in an authentic and meaningful way.
+- Are interested in a career in education policy and want an opportunity to experience life on the ground in urban schools in an authentic and meaningful way.

 Where is the Match Corps?